nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 draft: true
 ---

-# How to upgrade your Nuxt UI Pro documentation to Content and UI v3
+# How to upgrade your Nuxt UI Pro docs website to Content and UI v3

 **2025 kicks off with the power of 3!**

 This start of year is marked by major updates to our favorite tools.
 The UI team is about to launch **version 3** of the **UI / UI Pro libraries** (currently in alpha), while the Content team has already released **Nuxt Content v3**.

 These updates mean that all our starter templates combining **Content** and **UI** will need to be updated to align with the latest versions.
-To help you make the transition, this guide walks through migrating the **Docs Starter** to the new **Content x UI v3** package.
+To help you make the transition, this guide walks through migrating the **Nuxt UI Pro Docs Starter** to the new **Content v3 and Nuxt UI v3** packages.

 ::prose-tip{to="https://github.com/nuxt-ui-pro/docs"}
-Check the UI Pro documentation starter repository code source.
+Check the UI Pro documentation starter repository source code.
 ::

 ## Content migration (v2 → v3)